hyperb1iss/siren/docs/CHECKLIST.md

 Based on the current state of the project, here are the recommended next steps:

-1. **Complete Testing Coverage**: Continue implementing tests with focus on:
+1. **Complete Integration Testing**: Expand the integration tests with more language-specific test fixtures and verify that:
-   - Configuration management
-   - CLI command parsing and execution
-   - Specific tool implementations
-   - Output formatters
+   - All supported tools correctly detect planned issues
+   - CLI commands work properly with different inputs
+   - Formatters correctly fix formatting issues
+   - Auto-fixers correctly fix fixable issues

 2. **Complete JavaScript/TypeScript Tool Implementations**: The detection logic is in place, but the actual tool implementations need to be created.

 3. **Enhance Configuration Management**: Implement configuration merging to support user customization.

-4. **Create Test Fixtures**: Implement test fixtures for integration testing of real-world scenarios.

-5. **Improve Framework Detection**: Continue enhancing the framework detection to enable smart tool selection.
+4. **Improve Framework Detection**: Continue enhancing the framework detection to enable smart tool selection.

-6. **Document API**: Start documenting the public API for better developer experience.
+5. **Document API**: Start documenting the public API for better developer experience.